 A very rare and elegant version of the Mercedes W126.
 Reportedly less than 300 SGS were produced.

-– SGS are known to have delivered high-quality jobs with proper structural bracing
+– SGS delivered high-quality conversions with proper structural bracing

 – air conditioning, cruise control, wooden Nardi steering wheel

 – car was part of a collection for many years, driven sporadically but regularly

 – plenty of new spare parts installed according to previous owner